 Turn to efficiency

-Alfa Laval plate heat exchangers can operate with the same small LMTD (Logarithmic Mean Temperature Difference) as evaporators.
-To ensure this efficiency is not lost from a liquid column or due to an incorrect pressure drop, we have developed the U-Turn separator.
-This module has an effective, compact installation process with less vertical rise and smaller dimensions than any other solution.
-Plus, all the ammonia connections are grouped on the same side, which allows the module to be installed close to walls or on the perimeter of a main skid.
+Alfa Laval plate heat exchangers can operate with the same small temperature difference as evaporators.
+To fully benefit this efficiency, we have developed the U-Turn separator.
+This efficient module is also very compact, and the connections are grouped to allow the module to be installed close to walls or on the perimeter of a main skid.

 The benefits of the Alfa Laval U-turn